 Figure 4.
-Sensor 1 in compression machine.

-The load-displacement plots for asphalt samples 1 and 2 are shown in Figures 6 and 7, respectively.
+Sensor 2 in compression machine For testing in the vertical position, Sensor 1 was positioned on a grooved metal plate that held the sensor in the desired orientation.
+A strain rate of 0.1 in./min. was used for this testing, and the tests were again video recorded.
+SOIL SENSOR RESULTS Table 1 shows the weight and height of each sample, with the embedded sensor, as well as the density of the asphalt compacted around the sensor.
+The density of the samples is lower than typical values in the field, ensuring that the sensor would be required to carry a greater portion of the load during testing than if the asphalt had been more densely compacted.
+The load-displacement plots for asphalt samples 1 and 2 are shown in Figures 5 and 6, respectively.
 Sample 1, in which the sensor was vertically oriented, sustained a load of about 2900 lb, which is more than three times higher than the load of 850 lb sustained by Sample 2, in which the sensor was horizontally oriented.
 When tested individually, the sensors performed very differently than the asphalt samples.
-For Sensor 1, which was oriented vertically, three peaks were observed as shown in Figure 8.
+For Sensor 1, which was oriented vertically, three peaks were observed as shown in Figure 7.
 The first peak occurred at about 750 lb when the internal structure of the sensor failed under load.
 The second peak occurred at about 950 lb when the ends of the prongs within the sensor body penetrated the epoxy potting and outer casing, slightly protruding into the groove beneath the sensor body.
-The third peak occurred at about 1600 lb when the prongs began to bend, as illustrated in Figure 9.
-The first peak, which would be expected to cause failure of the electronics, is approximately one fourth of the peak load measured for the same sensor configuration when the sensor was embedded in asphalt.
+The third peak occurred at about 1600 lb when the prongs began to bend, as illustrated in Figure 8.
+The first peak, which would be expected to cause failure of the electronics, is approximately one-fourth of the peak load measured for the same sensor configuration when the sensor was embedded in asphalt.
 The difference is attributable to the concentration of the full load on the prongs when the sensor was tested by itself.
-For Sensor 2, which was oriented horizontally, a continuous increase in load was observed during testing as shown in Figure 10.
+For Sensor 2, which was oriented horizontally, a continuous increase in load was observed during testing as shown in Figure 9.
 However, a pronounced change in slope occurred at a load of approximately 3000 lb, which probably resulted from the crushing of the internal components and would therefore be expected to cause failure of the electronics.
-The sensor began to separate from its outer casing at a load of about 6500 lb and was nearly completely separated by the end of the test as shown in Figure 11.
+The sensor began to separate from its outer casing at a load of about 6500 lb and was nearly completely separated by the end of the test as shown in Figure 10.
 The load at which failure of the electronics would be expected is more than three times greater than the load measured for the same sensor configuration when the sensor was embedded in asphalt.
 In this case, the difference is attributable to the fact that the strength of the sensor body exceeds that of the apparent strength of the asphalt.
 Sample Height (in.)
-Weight (lb) Density (lb/ft3)

-1 4.681 8.601 112.9

-2 4.637 8.266 109.2
+Weight (lb) Density (lb/ft3) 1 4.681 8.601 112.9 2 4.637 8.266 109.2 Table 1.
+Height, weight, and density

+Figure 5.
+Load-displacement plot for Sample 1 (vertical orientation)

 Figure 6.
-Load - displacement plot for Sample 1 (vertical orientation).
+Load - displacement plot for Sample 2 (horizontal orientation)

 Figure 7.
-Load - displacement plot for Sample 2 (horizontal orientation).
+Load - displacement plot for Sensor 1 (vertical orientation)

 Figure 8.
-Load - displacement plot for Sensor 1 (vertical orientation).
+Sensor 1 after compression testing (vertical orientation)

 Figure 9.
-Sensor 1 after compression testing (vertical orientation).

-Figure 10.
-Load - displacement plot for Sensor 2 (horizontal orientation).
+Load-displacement plot for sensor (horizontal orientation)